Mozambique travel advice

 Road safety

-Drivers don’t respect traffic laws.
-They often drive at excessive speeds.
-Drinking and driving is also prevalent at any time of the day or night.
-Accidents causing fatalities are common.
-They often involve pedestrians.
+Drivers often don't respect traffic laws.
+They often drive at excessive speeds and have little consideration for pedestrians and other drivers' right of way.
+Drinking and driving may occur at any time of the day or night.

-After a vehicular accident, a large crowd may gather at the scene of the incident and become hostile.
-If this happens, get away from the scene and drive to the nearest police station.
+After a car accident, a large crowd may gather at the scene of the incident and become hostile.
+If this happens, get away from the scene and go to the nearest police station.

 On the road in Mozambique: